costinciobanu/costinciobanu.github.io/_pages/about.md

 My research is funded by the Canadian Social Science and Humanities Research Council, from whom I hold a Joseph-Armand Bombardier Scholarship.
 I am thankful for SSRHC, the CSDC, the DDP, and McGill -- I am fortunate to have such an amazing job.

 I grew up on the prairies in Winnipeg, Manitoba and miss the urban forest and magical prairie sky.
-In my spare time you can find me cycling, enjoying a game of spikeball in one of Montreal's many beautiful parks, or fighting the lords of the underworld as Ben the Gnomish Bard.
+In my spare time you can find me cycling, enjoying a game of spikeball in one of Montreal's many beautiful parks, or fighting the lords of the underworld as Tarkin the Paladin.